nandor/firesim/docs/Developer-Docs/GoldenGate-and-Driver-Development.rst

 them on Scala changes (but not driver changes).
 Out of ``sim/``::

    # Launch the SBT console into the firesim subproject
-   # NB: omitting TARGET_PROJECT will put you in the firechip subproject instead
+   # NB: omitting TARGET_PROJECT will put you in the FireChip subproject instead
    make TARGET_PROJECT=midasexamples sbt

    # Compile the Scala test sources (optional, to enable tab completion)